 I'm a law professor at the University of Iowa.
 My research focuses on:

 My research merges traditional legal analysis with economics and statistics.
-I am particularly interested in the use of game theory, probability theory, and experimental economics as tools of doctrinal analysis.
-I write on topics in Evidence Law, Antitrust Law, and Law and Economics.
+I am particularly interested in using game theory, probability theory, and experimental economics as tools of legal analysis.
+I write on topics in Antitrust Law, Evidence Law, and Law and Economics.

 Law and Economics

 My law and economics research is trans-substantive, but unified by a common methodological focus on the use of game theory and experimental economics as tools of legal analysis.
 My interest in game theory includes both formal and informal applications of game-theoretic modeling.

 An example of how informal game theory can be used to inform legal doctrine is Powers, But How Much Power?, a paper in which I use principal-agent models and other concepts in game theory to pro-pose a novel interpretation of the constitutional nondelegation principle.
 In brief, I argue that the “power” part of “legislative power” can only be understood in terms of the relationship between Congress and an empowered agent, adding an additional element to prior non-delegation scholarship that may help to reconcile expansive delegations of lawmaking authority with faithful adherence to a serious nondelegation principle.